mcnabbian/100-days-of-code/log.md

 **Today's Progress:** SO CLOSE!
 All the test cases passed except for one.
 I need to figure out how to detect middle cycles in a 2-D array.

 **Thoughts:** I'm tempted to call it and turn it in since it's so close.
 But honestly I've spent so much time/energy trying to figure this out that I'm going to get it right if it kills me.
 I talked things out with some people and I think I understand theoretically how to solve the issue, but putting down in code in intimidating.
 I'll give it a shot later if I have time.
 Otherwise tomorrow I'll give it another crack.

+---
+### Day 55: April 30, 2020

+**Today's Progress:** Nothing, on paper.
+I have a mucher better understanding for how an adjacency matrix works.

+---
+### Day 56: May 1, 2020

+**Today's Progress:** FINALLY SOLVED THE PROBLEM.
+I was trying to figure out the lock_pairs function for a solid 4 or 5 days.
+I used two nested for loops and it was pretty ugly but oh well.
+It would be much more simple to use recursion but I could not conceptualize how to use it for this.
+Recursion and 2-D arrays are definitely something that I am going to have to come back to in the future.
+It's a weak point so I'm just going to have to hit it harder.

+---
+### Day 57: May 2, 2020

+**Today's Progress:** Learned about binary, memory storage, bit storage, all that fun stuff.